-If your organisation plans to submit an application, you are encouraged to seek advice from the Department of Communications and the Arts when preparing your application.
+If your organisation plans to submit an application, you are encouraged to seek advice from the Department of Infrastructure, Transport, Regional Devlopment and Communications when preparing your application.
 Please contact the IVAIS team at: ivais@arts.gov.au.

-Submit your application to the Department of Communications and the Arts via SmartyGrants by midnight 16 March 2020.
+Submit your application to the Department of Infrastructure, Transport, Regional Devlopment and Communications via SmartyGrants by 5pm 19 February 2021.
 The Australian Government will only accept a late application where an applicant has contacted the Department to request late submission, and we have agreed in writing to this.
 Agreement can be made on the basis that the organisation is experiencing internet connectivity issues, community sorry business, extreme weather events, or other temporary extenuating administrative or governance issues.
 If you find an error in your application after submitting it, you should contact us immediately by emailing ivais@arts.gov.au or by calling 1800 006 992.